Colorado movie massacre gunman found guilty of multiple murders

 Holmes declined to testify in his own defense, but jurors did watch more than 22 hours of a videotaped sanity examination conducted by one of the two court-appointed psychiatrists.

-In the video, Holmes confirmed most of the details of the mass shooting, including his weapons purchases and his plan to draw police and other first responders away from the theater by blowing up his apartment.
+In the video, Holmes confirmed most of the details of the mass shooting, including his purchase of the weapons and his plan to draw police and other first responders away from the theater by blowing up his apartment.

-The jury also heard emails that Holmes sent to his parents discussing everyday topics, including the weather and a savings account, all while he was steadily amassing “overwhelming” firepower, including steel-penetrating rounds.
+Brauchler, during his closing argument this week, read to the jury mundane emails which Holmes sent to his parents discussing everyday topics, including the weather and a savings account, all while he was steadily amassing “overwhelming” firepower, steel-penetrating rounds, and bomb-making materials.

 Holmes, who graduated with honors from the University of California, Riverside, had no previous criminal record.

-He had been seeing a school psychiatrist and dropped out of a graduate program at CU’s Anschutz Medical Campus in Aurora just weeks before the attack.
+He had been courted by neuroscience doctoral programs, but had been seeing a school psychiatrist and dropped out of a graduate program at the University of Colorado’s Anschutz Medical Campus in Aurora just weeks before the attack.

+Days after the rampage, the defendant first appeared in the same small, windowless courtroom in Centennial, another Denver suburb.
+At that time, he looked wide-eyed and disoriented, and with his hair dyed red.
+He has put on weight since then, and his hair has returned to its natural brown color.

-Reporting by Keith Coffman; Additional reporting by Daniel Wallis; Editing by Dave Gregorio, Toni Reinhold
+Reporting by Keith Coffman; Additional reporting by Daniel Wallis; Editing by Dave Gregorio